How property management can help get tenants in your off plan investment sooner

 To maximise your returns on your brand new investment, you’ll want a tenant in place as soon as possible.
 Off plan properties offer a unique challenge in this regard.
 You usually can’t gain access to the property before settlement, making it difficult to show prospective tenants around.
 It can also be hard to stand out from the pack.
 If several investors are planning to advertise their properties for rent at the same time, you don’t have many ways to create a point of difference.

-Grace Hooper is an award-winning property manager and team leader with Independent, with many years of experience in managing off plan developments across the ACT.
+Monika Minko is a Senior Leader with Independent, with many years of experience in managing off plan developments across the ACT.
 She shares some of her insights on how you can ensure that your property is rented and ready to go on settlement day.

 1. Get in early

-To counteract that problem, Grace recommends a marketing campaign that gets going well before settlement.
+To counteract that problem, Monika recommends a marketing campaign that gets going well before settlement.

 “We can absolutely market the property before it’s available,” she says.
 “We have relationships with many developers that mean we can get early access to the property and show people around even before settlement.
 If we can’t, we run an exhibition in our offices.
 They can see the floor plan, the colour scheme, where in the building the apartment is and what the common amenities include."